aleung27/kindle-eink-photo-frame/README.md

 All that's now left to do is mount the Kindle into a frame!
 A wooden one complements the aesthetic of e-ink and can be found at any local shop.
 Mounting it into the frame can require a bit of fiddling, I utilise some double-sided tape and drilled a hole in the wood on the side for the charging cable to come out of.
 Give it a try and see what works best.

 After that, your Kindle is all set up and ready to go as an e-ink photo frame which automatically rotates through a series of images.
 There are some improvements you can look into as well if you want to extend the behaviour of your Kindle:

 - Look into using `rtcWakeup` rather than using a sleep would allow for longer battery life - especially for frames which rotate photos at a much less frequent interval.
 - Utilise WiFi to fetch an image from a remote server for a dynamic photo frame which changes regularly.
-This can be extended to functions like a weather display or calendar displayer!
-Unfortuantely my model did not come with WiFi capability so I couldn't explore this option.
+This can be extended to functions like a weather or calendar display!
+Unfortunately my model did not come with WiFi capability so I couldn't explore this option.
-- Display the current amount of battery whilst on screensaver.
+- Use the onboard `eips` module to write your own custom messages to the Kindle's e-ink screen.

+Enjoy repurposing your old Kindle and hope you enjoyed the tutorial!